lbechberger/LearningPsychologicalSpaces/README.md

 ```
 python -m code.mds.correlations.feature_correlations path/to/similarity_file.pickle path/to/regression_folder
 ```
 Here, `similarity_file.pickle` is again the output file of the overall preprocessing, whereas `regression_folder` is the folder where the scale information about the features is stored (i.e., the folder containing the `regression.pickle` output from `analyze_feature.py`.
 The script loads all pickle files from the `regression_folder` and looks at all possible combinations of features and scale type.

+Please note that one or more of the following flags must be set in order to specify the correlation metric(s) to use in the analysis:
+- `--pearson`: Compute Pearson's correlation coefficient (linear correlation).
+- `--spearman`: Compute Spearman's correlation coefficient (monotone correlation).
+- `--kendall`: Compute Kendall's correlation coefficient (monotone correlation).
+- `--r2_linear`: Compute the coefficient of determination R² for a linear regression (linear correlation).
+- `--r2_isotonic`: Compute the coefficient of determination R² for an isotonic regression (monotone correlation).

 The script takes the following optional arguments:
 - `-o` or `--output_file`: Path to the output csv file where the resulting correlation values are stored (default: `features.csv`).